goenning/goenning/_posts/2018/2018-11-16-how-to-retry-dynamic-import-with-react-lazy.md

 comments: true
 lang: en
 tags: [react, lazy, suspense]
-abstract: React 16.6 has been released and it's now easier than ever to do code split within our React applications by using lazy and Suspense.
+description: React 16.6 has been released and it's now easier than ever to do code split within our React applications by using lazy and Suspense.
 After a few days monitoring a production application that is using lazy, I noticed a couple of client-side errors when downloading asynchronous modules.
 Learn how to mitigate this.
 ---

 React 16.6 has been released and it's now easier than ever to do code split within our React applications by using lazy and Suspense.